-Findings: The proposal is for an 86-lot subdivision.
-The size of the proposed subdivision may warrant the need for a Traffic Impact Analysis.
-However, the proposed subdivision plan mitigates impacts to transportation system by providing adequate access and circulation for all 86-lots.
+Findings: The proposal is for an 85-lot subdivision.
+The size of the proposed subdivision does not warrant the need for a Traffic Impact Analysis.
+The proposed subdivision plan mitigates impacts to transportation system by providing adequate access and circulation for all 85-lots.

 Therefore, this criterion has been met.